List of IIHF World Rankings

 This is a list of IIHF World Rankings from its inception in 2003.
 The IIHF World Ranking is a ranking of the performance of the national ice hockey teams of member countries of the International Ice Hockey Federation (IIHF).
 It is based on a formula giving points for each team's placings at IIHF-sanctioned tournaments over the previous four years.
 The ranking is used to determine seedings and qualification requirements for future IIHF tournaments.

 The system was approved at the IIHF congress of September 2003.
 According to IIHF President René Fasel, the system was designed to be simple to understand and "reflect the long-term quality of all national hockey programs and their commitment to international hockey".

 Men's

-Seven nations have achieved a top ten ranking every time (including Olympic rankings) between 2003–2022, they are (in order of average ranking): Canada, Sweden, Russia, Finland, Czech Republic, the United States, and Switzerland.
-An additional five nations, Slovakia (twenty-three times), Germany (seventeen times), Latvia (fourteen times), Belarus (nine times), Norway (eight times), and Denmark (once) have been in the top ten at least once.
+Seven nations have achieved a top ten ranking every time (including Olympic rankings) between 2003–2023, they are (in order of average ranking): Canada, Sweden, Russia, Finland, Czech Republic, the United States, and Switzerland.
+An additional six nations, Slovakia (twenty-five times), Germany (nineteen times), Latvia (fifteen times), Belarus (nine times), Norway (eight times), and Denmark (twice) have been in the top ten at least once.

-As of the 2022 Olympics, four countries have accomplished a first-place ranking: Canada thirteen times, Sweden six times, Russia four times, and Finland once.
-Czech Republic and Canada are the only nations to have achieved a top-six ranking every time, and Canada the only nation to achieve a top-five ranking every time.
+As of the 2024 IIHF World Championships, four countries have accomplished a first-place ranking: Canada fifteen times, Sweden six times, Russia four times, and Finland twice.
+Canada holds the record for highest cumulative point total in one ranking (4150 points in 2023), has the most consecutive first-place rankings (eight times between 2015 and 2021), and is the only nation to have achieved a top-five ranking every time.

-While Finland has achieved a first-place ranking only once, it holds the record for having the most total ranking points ever in the history of the IIHF, setting the record at 4130 total points after winning the Mens 2022 World Championship.
-The previous record of 4105 total points was held by Canada after the 2010 Olympics.